informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 The first and last steps of iteration are noted via the `@first` and `@last` variables when iterating over an array.
 When iterating over an object only the `@first` is available.

-When looping throw items in `each`, you can reference the iterable object usin `../` syntax.
+When looping throw items in `each`, you can reference the iterable object using `../` syntax.
 The following will allow you to access the array and calculate it's length:
 ```
 {{#each array}}
   {{../array.length}}